pkchat-focus/FoCus/README.md

 # Call for Customized Conversation: Customized Conversation Grounding Persona and Knowledge

-Source code for the baseline models of **Call for Customized Conversation: Customized Conversation Grounding Persona and Knowledge**, accepted at AAAI-22 [[paper](https://arxiv.org/abs/2112.08619)].
+Source codes for the baseline models of **Call for Customized Conversation: Customized Conversation Grounding Persona and Knowledge**, accepted at AAAI-22 [[paper](https://arxiv.org/abs/2112.08619)].